Chymyst/chymyst-core/docs/chymyst03.md

 - specify the name explicitly, by using a class constructor;
 - use the macros `m` and `b`.

-Here is an example of defining injectors using explicit class constructors and molecule names:
+Here is an example of defining emitters using explicit class constructors and molecule names:

 ```scala
 val counter = new M[Int]("counter")